zacbre/opvm/README.md

 # opvm
-opvm is a simple stack based virtual machine written in rust.
+opvm is a register based virtual machine written in rust.

 ## Usage
 Check main.rs to see how it's used.